HOLIDAY SALE

 How to use Rescue for vagal regulation while traveling:

-You’ll feel your system shift out of “survival mode” and back into regulation.
+You’ll feel your nervous system shift out of “survival mode” and back into regulation and balance.

-This is especially helpful before boarding, midflight, or during long layovers.
+This is especially helpful before boarding, during flight, or during long layovers.

 3. Micro-Recovery Sessions in Transit